 - Literature and Culture of the Three Kingdoms

 - Renaissance and the Baroque in Art and Music

 MLitt and PhD Programmes

 The Centre provides a stimulating and supportive environment for students taking postgraduate degrees within the period.
 The MLitt in Medieval and Early Modern Studies encourages students to familiarise themselves with a variety of multi- and inter-disciplinary approaches.
 Its core course helps them to explore different perspectives, and a menu of elective courses across schools and departments will offer the chance to study this complex and fascinating period from the Middle Ages to the Enlightenment.

-We also invite students to apply for the PhD programme via the graduate school, which offers studentships and bursaries.
+We also invite students to apply for the PhD programme via the graduate school, which offers scholarships.

 We also cooperate with the Programme for Interdisciplinary Studies ’Artes Liberales’ at the University of Warsaw, as part of the Refo500 project, through an exchange of PhD students on the theme of the Universal Reformation.
 See the Warsaw website for more information.